Find Therapists and Counselors in Utica, New York

 In addition, people living in Utica are struggling with their mental health.
 When surveyed, 13 percent of adults in Oneida County reported having poor mental health for at least fourteen days in the previous month.
 Also, 32 percent of ninth graders and 35 percent of eleventh graders in the county reported an extended period of depression.
 Poor mental health and serious mental illnesses can affect anyone and may result in distressing symptoms like substance abuse, homelessness, incarceration, and suicide.
 Fortunately, residents in Utica can seek help for their mental health concerns and experience a better quality of life.

-The Trouble of Finding of Finding a Suitable Therapist in Utica, New York
+The Trouble of Finding a Suitable Therapist in Utica

 Although it is essential for those with mental health concerns to receive treatment, approximately 56 percent of adults don’t receive treatment for their conditions.
 While there are many reasons that individuals may not be able to access the help they need, a poor financial situation, the stigma surrounding mental health, and difficulty finding a mental health provider are often primary factors.